 Willie McGonagle: We, the rest of the guys, we were playing together in a Zal tribute band called The Sensational Alex Harvey Experience.
-So, they made us kind of aware that Zal was going to come over and play a couple of songs with us in South Rock….
+So, they made us kind of aware that Zal was going to come over and play a couple of songs with us in South Rock.
 I think it’s called?
 It’s a gig we do for charity, for the children’s hospital in Glasgow.
 So, we were going to do it for charity, and Zal was going to come up and play a couple of songs.
 But the ideas that he had once he’d come over, he was going to play– once we had the ideas, new songs.
 This is something.
 These songs are great.
 What these songs are about is great.
-There are the stories here which is the most important thing.
+There are the stories here, which is the most important thing.
 Which is kind of lost in the current music, I think, so.

 Zal Cleminson: Yeah.
 There were songs.
 I knew there were songs, and I knew the songs could stand up.
-And the more I wrote, the more we came out with, the more ideas we put together, I knew that this is something great we have here.
+And the more I wrote, the more we came out with, the more ideas we put together.
+I knew that this is something great we have here.
 And it’s aimed at the right market.
 It’s aimed at a style of music that I feel comfortable playing.
 It’s the kind of guitar playing that I love to play.
 Willy is the same.
-So, it wasn’t difficult to get the whole thing together, and everybody was keen, everybody was enthusiastic about making it work, and we’ve just gone from there.
+It wasn’t difficult to get the whole thing together, and everybody was keen, everybody was enthusiastic about making it work, and we’ve just gone from there.
 We’ve just tried to make a lot of gigs.
-We did some recording, got the album done, it’s a bit rough and ready.
+We did some recording, got the album done.
+It’s a bit rough and ready.
 It’s a bit underproduced in a way for me or not very well produced, but it’s okay, and it gets us out there.
-So, all we’re trying just now is get out and play and spread the word as far as we can.
+So, all we’re trying just now is to get out and play and spread the word as far as we can.

-What kind of feedback the did album receive from the fans and critics?
+What kind of feedback did the album receive from the fans and critics?

 Willie McGonagle: It’s been fantastic.
 So, I mean everybody is not happy with our recordings; everybody is not taking advantage of it.
 When you do a record, you’re the most critical person.
-You’re overcritical probably, and you go, oh, no, I should’ve put this, but the reaction has been absolutely fantastic.
+You’re overcritical probably, and you go, oh, no, I should’ve put this, but the reaction has been fantastic.
 People love these songs.
 They love them.

 THE NEXT SIN’ DOGS ALBUM